Reinforcement Coupler for mechanical Splices of Bars in Concrete

 1. Mechanical Splice

-Complete assembly of a coupler, or an end bearing sleeve including any additional intervening material or other component providing a splice of two reinforcing bars.
+Complete assembly of a couple, or an end bearing sleeve including any additional intervening material or other component providing a splice of two reinforcing bars.

 4. Length of Mechanical Splice